Sources

 May 15: A department to develop liquid and electrical rocket engines is formed within GDL.

-July: Valentin Glushko starts testing electrical jet engine in GDL.
+July: Valentin Glushko starts testing an electrical jet engine in GDL.

 Sept.
-30: Near Frankfurt, Fritz von Opel tests a RAK.1 solid-propellant rocket glider, which exceeds the speed of 100 mph.
+30: Near Frankfurt, Fritz von Opel tests a RAK.1 solid-propellant rocket glider, which exceeds a speed of 100 miles per hour.

-Fritz Lang's "Frau im Mond" (The Girl in the Moon) movie, which inspired many rocket pioneers, is released in Germany.
+Oct.
+15: Fritz Lang's "Frau im Mond" (The Girl in the Moon) movie, which inspired many rocket pioneers, is premiered in Germany.

 H. Noordung publishes "The Problems of Navigating Space," which describes space station.